aljacobsen/workshop/README.md

 # workshop
 Repository for GitHub workshop.
 Birds are awesome.
+I added this line (Lionel)

 Hello world!